InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 typeof null // 'object'
 ```

-PS：why does this happen ?
+PS：why does this happen?
 Because in JS, those whom’s first three bits of the binary are zero, will all be judged as the `object` type, and the binary bits of  `null`  are all  zero, so  `null`  is judged as  an `object`.

 We can use `Object.prototype.toString.call(xx)`  if we wish to get the correct data type of a variable , and then we can get a string like `[Object Type]`